freeCodeCamp/chinese/chinese/articles/regex-in-javascript.md

 Here, `resource` and `id` are the names assigned to the capturing groups.
 We can access them using `match.groups`.

-**Another Example**: Let's say we have a path like "posts/2022/02/18" and we want to capture the resource (like "posts"), year (like "2022"), month (like "02"), and day (like "18") using named capturing groups.
+**另一个例子**: Let's say we have a path like "posts/2022/02/18" and we want to capture the resource (like "posts"), year (like "2022"), month (like "02"), and day (like "18") using named capturing groups.

 The regex pattern for this would be: